MI-FraunhoferIWM/dsms-docs/docs/frontend_manual/explore.md

 # Explore the dataspace

 Discover how to explore the dataspace and utilize its features effectively.
+For an introduction how to navigate to the following functionalities, please refer to the [Navigation section](navigation.md).

 - **Free-text Search**: This feature allows you to perform a simple search for k-items stored in the system.
 You can enter free-text to locate k-items based on their names and associated annotations.
 To narrow your search to a specific k-type, you can specify the desired k-type.